niteshbalusu11/BOS-Commands-Document/README.md

 ### open

-Helps to open channels to the network, batch opening and funding from external/cold wallet is supported. **IF USING EXTERNAL WALLET, DO NOT BROADCAST THE TRANSACTION FROM THE EXTERNAL WALLET, BOS WILL DO IT FOR YOU**
+Helps to open channels to the network, batch opening and funding from external/cold wallet is supported.
+Open also supports p2tr and multisig funding for external funding of channels.
+**IF USING EXTERNAL WALLET, DO NOT BROADCAST THE TRANSACTION FROM THE EXTERNAL WALLET, BOS WILL DO IT FOR YOU**

 - Arguments:
   - `pubkey`: public key of the node you want to open a channel to.
 Can enter multiple with a space in between.